CarlosWirama/flora/README.md

 	$ ./node_modules/.bin/webpack — config webpack.config.js
 	$ sudo firebase deploy

+(you may install and login to firebase first)
+	$ npm install -g firebase-tools
+	$ firebase login:ci --interactive

 Browser should open automatically.
 Otherwise, navigate to the URL reported in the terminal

 ### Credits